kordaff/cms3/README.md

 This commit version has a lot of changes.
 Different dbname and dbuser as I had someone suspend my domain, userconfig.cf   No notice, no warning.
 All I do on it is post notes about what I'm working on with cms3...
+It must have been tasty for someone to pull that.
+No more using free domains from dot.tk for me.

 So, new dbuser and dbname are cms3   Test domain is at cms3.perl-user.com I changed the example httpd.conf with the new variables.